UE4SS-RE/RE-UE4SS/docs/lua-api/global-functions/staticconstructobject.md

 The `StaticConstructObject` function attempts to construct a UE4 object of some type.

-This function mimics the function [StaticConstructObject_Internal](https://docs.unrealengine.com/4.27/en-US/API/Runtime/CoreUObject/UObject/StaticConstructObject_Internal/1/).
+This function mimics the function `StaticConstructObject_Internal`.

+Engine versions `>=4.26` maps to [this version](https://docs.unrealengine.com/4.27/en-US/API/Runtime/CoreUObject/UObject/StaticConstructObject_Internal/1/) of the function.

+Engine versions `<4.25` maps to [this version](https://docs.unrealengine.com/4.27/en-US/API/Runtime/CoreUObject/UObject/StaticConstructObject_Internal/2/) of the function.

 ## Parameters (overload #1)